rkrambovitis/otinanai/README.md

 # otinanai #

+## Description ##
 OtiNanai is a Simple graphing tool, designed to graph anything.
 The main idea is that you can chuck anything at it, and then easily find what you are looking for.
 Also, it's meant to run with very little i/o + system requirements.
-The search bar is pretty simple, and makes it easy to narrow down on something, but at the same time, allows you to browse data you didn't recall you were graphing.
+The search bar is pretty simple, and makes it easy to narrow down on something,
+but at the same time, allows you to browse data you didn't recall you were graphing.
 All in all, it makes finding patterns and correlations relatively simple *and* it doesn't require a cluster of supercomputers to run.

 ## Features ##